-The discovery of Stuxnet and its level of sophistication started a discussion about the future of cyber-attacks and cyber warfare:
+The discovery of Stuxnet and its sophistication created discussion about the future of cyber-attacks and cyber warfare.

-The strategic defence and security review said: "Over the last decade the threat to national security and prosperity from cyber-attacks has increased exponentially...
+The strategic defence and security review said: "Over the last decade the threat to national security and prosperity from cyberattacks has increased exponentially ...
 We will also work to develop, test, and validate the use of cyber capabilities as a potentially more effective and affordable way of achieving our national security objectives."
 (Hopkins 2011)